-Even regarding settlement agreements that lack such explicit provisions, such as the one in this case, the holding does not necessarily mean that a party in Monster's position has no remedy.
-At the risk of indulging in dictum, the Court has already suggested that Monster may have a cause of action against the Fourniers.
-It notes that the sole cause of action that Monster has stated against the Attorneys for breach of contract is on the settlement agreement.
+Even regarding settlement agreements that lack such explicit provisions, such as the one in this case, our holding does not necessarily mean that a party in Monster's position has no remedy.
+At the risk of indulging in dictum, we have already suggested that Monster may have a cause of action against the Fourniers.
+We also note that the sole cause of action that Monster has stated against the Attorneys for breach of contract is on the settlement agreement.
 Arguably, however, it could state a cause of action as a third-party beneficiary of the attorney-client contract between the Fourniers and the Attorneys.
 (See, e.g., Paul v.
 Patton (2015) 235 Cal.App.4th 1088; Biakanja v.
 Irving (1958) 49 Cal.2d 647.)
-In any event, an attorney who discloses confidential settlement provisions faces practical and ethical risks even aside from the possibility of getting sued by the party on the other side, so the issue should arise only rarely.
+In any event, an attorney who discloses confidential settlement provisions faces practical and ethical risks (see fn.
+2, ante), even aside from the possibility of getting sued by the party on the other side, so we would expect the issue to arise only rarely.

-In sum, then, the Attorneys were not parties to the settlement agreement, including its confidentiality provisions.
+In sum, then, we conclude that the Attorneys were not parties to the settlement agreement, including its confidentiality provisions.
 Accordingly, Monster could not show that it had a probability of prevailing against the Attorneys on its cause of action for breach of contract.